Temperance-Godwin/CUSTOMER-BEHAVIOURAL-ANALYSIS/README.md

 ![](ThankYou.jpg)

-## Thank You For Following Through
+## Thank you for following through.